Cooking With Bliss

 Do you braise with the lid on or off?

-Braise with the lid on for tougher cuts of meat.
-For a thicker sauce and less tough meats, braise with the lid off.
+Braise with the lid on, especially for tougher cuts of meat.

 How long to braise chicken wings?

-The ideal time is between 45 minutes to 1 hours.
+The ideal time is between 1 hour to 1 hour and 10 minutes.
 This allows the meat to become tender and absorb the flavors of the braising liquid.

 Can you use frozen wings?